 If obliged to flee its nest to draw off a predator, the parent will poop on the eggs so the smell will keep predators away.
-Similar to a Kildeer, Short-eared Owls also lure predators away from their nest by hopping away and pretending to be crippled.
+Like a Kildeer, Short-eared Owls also lure predators away from their nest by hopping away and pretending to be injured.

-#12.
+#17.
 Peregrine Falcon

 Peregrine Falcon Range Map

 But when a Peregrine Falcon dives, it can reach speeds of up to 200 mph (320 kph)!
-And it starts its journey from as high as 3,000 feet, so it cruises at these high speeds for a considerable distance.
+And it starts its journey from as high as 3,000 feet (915 m), so it cruises at these high speeds for a considerable distance.

-Length: 13-23 inches / 34-58 cm
+- Length: 9-12 inches / 22-31 cm

-Wingspan: 29-47 inches / 74-120 cm
+- Wingspan: 20-24 inches / 51-61 cm

 The American Kestrel is the smallest raptor in Alaska and is roughly the size of an American Robin.
 Don’t let the tiny stature fool you, though, because these birds of prey are accomplished hunters.